hdsouza13/cse15l-lab-reports/lab1.md

 - the working directory is `/home`

-- we get a list of the directory `/lecture1`, so we get the folder like messages and the file like `Hello.class`, `Hello.java`, `README`
+- So using the arguement `/lecture1`, we get a list of the directory `/lecture1`, so we get the folder like messages and the file like `Hello.class`, `Hello.java`, `README`.
+So by the filesytem we get to know what files we have

+- no error

 __3.using a file as arugment__